 - Vinegar or lemon juice.
 You need to use an acid to activate the baking soda.
 When baking soda comes into contact with an acid like vinegar or lemon juice, it creates carbon dioxide and starts to form bubbles.
 Those little bubbles get trapped inside the cake batter and make it rise into a light, fluffy cake.

 How to make this cake.

+If you thought our amazing chocolate cake recipe was easy, you will love this recipe.
 This really is a dump and bake cake.
 All you need to do is dump the ingredients in a pan, stir them well, then bake the cake.
 Keep reading and I will give you some tips and answer some questions.